exercism/javascript/concepts/strings/about.md

 ```
 <!-- prettier-ignore-end -->

 Besides single and double quotes, you can also create a string by wrapping the text in backticks.
-This syntax allows to include quotes and even new lines without the need to escape them.
+This syntax allows to include single or double quotes and even new lines without the need to escape them.
 It also allows to embed expressions, see [Template Strings][mdn-template-strings] for more details.

 ```javascript
 `A multi-line string